Trump attacks McConnell as ‘political hack,’ says he will back pro-Trump candidates

 A spokeswoman for Rep. Rodney Davis (R-Ill.), who wrote legislation to create a commission last month, said Republicans “need to see details of the speaker’s commission bill” before endorsing it.

-Davis, the ranking member of the House Administration Committee, “is certainly supportive of creating a 9/11-style commission and believes his bill removes the politics to help get the answers Americans deserve and information Congress needs to prevent this from happening again,” said the spokeswoman, Ashley Phelps.
+Davis, the ranking Republican on the House Administration Committee, “is certainly supportive of creating a 9/11-style commission and believes his bill removes the politics to help get the answers Americans deserve and information Congress needs to prevent this from happening again,” said the spokeswoman, Ashley Phelps.

 Josh Dawsey contributed to this report.